mansakrishna23/markdown-cv/index.md

 ## Education
 **Dartmouth College** _(September 2022 - Present)_ <br>
 _**PhD Candidate, Dept. of Earth Sciences, Guarini School of Graduate and Advanced Studies**_ <br>
-_Part of the "Ice-Future" - Research Group, advised by Prof. Mathieu Morlighem._
+_Member of the "Ice-Future" - Research Group, advised by Prof. Mathieu Morlighem._
 > **Summer Schools**
 > **[Karthaus Summer School](https://www.projects.science.uu.nl/iceclimate/karthaus/index.php): Summer school on ice sheets and glaciers in the climate system** (May 2024) | Intensive training on ice dynamics and ice-climate interactions.
 > **Glaciology in Machine Learning Summer School ([GlaMacLeS](https://glamacles.github.io))** (June 2024) | Robust training in various artificial intelligience architectures and their applications to glaciology.